1. The Gini measure

 4. Relative and absolute poverty

-5. Inequality BETWEEN countries
+5. Inequality BETWEEN countries and global inequality

 6. Does Public Social Spending reduce income inequality?